 THE BAND CALLED DRAGLAND

-Born and raised in the Canadian Rocky Mountains, Dragland moved to New York State as a teenager and found rock n’ roll.
-He began performing in smoky bars at the age of 17 and eventually followed the music out to San Francisco.
-Since arriving in The Bay he's become a staple throughout the scene on lead guitar, playing for bands such as Gold Minor, Kat Robichaud and the Darling Misfits, The Sam Chase and the Untraditional and First Church of the Sacred Silversexual.
+Born and raised in the Canadian Rocky Mountains, Adam Dragland moved to the USA as a teenager and found rock n’ roll.
+He's become a staple throughout the SF Bay Area music scene on lead guitar, playing for bands such as Gold Minor, Kat Robichaud and the Darling Misfits, The Sam Chase and the Untraditional, Mickelson, Tony Glaser and the Party and First Church of the Sacred Silversexual.

 Dragland's first love has always been songwriting, though, and the self-titled Dragland album was released on November 13, 2017.
 It's a vibrant, gritty 7-song LP that was recorded and mixed entirely at Gulch Alley Studios in San Francisco.